-Provides access to: Stagman Ridge Trail #12 and Mt.
+Provides access to: Stagman Ridge Trail #12 which enters Mt.
 Adams Wilderness.

 Gravel parking area with space for 10 vehicles.

 Road can be narrow.

 In a mature and varied forest setting with mountain meadows and geographic features, this site is near the Mt.
 Adams Wilderness.
 Visitors will find access to trails leading to remote forest lakes, high-mountain elevations.

 This Trail Open to Hikers, Bikers and Equestrian Use.